Louise of Mecklenburg-Güstrow: Queen

 Louise suffered because of her husband's infidelity.
 It is mentioned that she caused embarrassing scenes at court during Frederick's affairs and that she had a bad temperament.
 Her jealousy attracted great attention, and it was said that Frederick could not enter her rooms without Louise beginning to "cry, raise and walk about like a furie", which caused him to leave in anger, after which she "walked about for three or four hours, turning her hands and crying copiously."

 Queen Louise was strongly influenced by Pietism, and she sought solace in religion.
 Her main interest was reading religious books.
 Her collection of 400 books, which was donated to the royal library after her death, was mainly composed of ascetic religious literature in German.
 After her death, her interest in religion was praised by the clergy, who compared her with the legendary Queen Esther and referred to her as a saint.
 Louise was close to her son Christian, who was deeply influenced by her religious devotion and swore to avenge the sorrow his father's second bigamy with Anna Sophie Reventlow caused his mother on Reventlow, a promise he did keep after the death of his father.

 Very little is known about Louise, her interests and personality, because of her reclusive lifestyle, other than her jealousy over her husband's adultery and her religious devotions.
 She did own a couple of estates as part of her dower as queen, notably Hørsholm, but does not appear to have taken any interest in them.

-She died in Copenhagen and was buried in the Roskilde Cathedral.
+She died in Copenhagen on 15 March 1721 and was buried in the Roskilde Cathedral.